Dnipropetrovsk Oblast: Environment

 The oblast is situated in the steppe region.
 Forests in the oblast occupy about 3.9% of the oblast's total territory.
 The average temperature in the winter balances from −3 to −5 °C and in the summer from 22 to 24 °C. The average annual rainfall is 400–490 mm.
 During the summer, Dnipropetrovsk oblast is very warm (average day temperature in July is 24 to 28 C, even hot sometimes 34 to 38 C. Temperatures as high as 36 °C have been recorded in May.
 Winter is not so cold (average day temperature in January is -3 to 0 C, but when there is no snow and the wind blows hard, it feels extremely cold.
 A mix of snow and rain happens usually in December.

 The tender climate, mineral sources, and the curative mud allow opportunities for rest and cure within the region.
 Here there are 21 health-centers and medicated pensions, 10 rest homes, recreation departments and rest camps for children.

-The Dnipropetrovsk Oblast has splendid flora and fauna.
-Here, there are more than 1700 kinds of vegetation, 7500 kinds of animals (including elk, wild boar, dappled deer, roe, hare, fox, wolf, etc.) There are also 114 park and nature objects, including 15 state reserves; 3 nature memorials, 24 local parks; 7 landscape parks; 3 park tracts, which altogether make up approximately 260 square kilometres.
+The Dnipropetrovsk Oblast has a wide range of flora and fauna with over 1700 kinds of vegetation and 7500 kinds of animals (including the elk, wild boar, dappled deer, roe, hare, fox, wolf, etc.).
+There are 114 parks and nature objects, including 15 state reserves; 3 nature memorials, 24 local parks; 7 landscape parks; 3 park tracts, which altogether make up approximately 260 square kilometres.

 217 rivers flow within the area, including 55 rivers which are longer than 25 km, the major one being the Dnieper, which crosses through the center of the oblast.
 Also flowing through the region are two major reservoirs, the Kamianske and Dnieper, while the former Kakhovka Reservoir was drained in 2023 following the destruction of the Kakhovka Dam and the subsequent restoration of the Great Meadow.
-A major channel in the region is the Dnieper-Kryvyi Rih Channel.
+A major channel in the region is the Dnipro — Kryvyi Rih Canal.